Jodenee/Voyager/docs/With-vs-without-Voyager.md

 ## Goal

-Make a script that sends a Discord message with embedded content that displays the player's feedback.
+Make a script that sends a message with embedded content that displays the player's feedback to Discord.

-### With Voyager
+## With Voyager

 ```lua linenums="1" title="examples/playerFeedback.lua"
 -- Put Voyager in server storage